 We often get asked about correct ways to store whisky bottles and how long they can be stored once opened.
 Let us guide you through everything you need to take into consideration when storing your precious drams.

 Storing your whisky

 We recommend that you store your whisky bottles in a cool dry place, out of the reach of direct sunlight.
 This is for two reasons; 1.
 Sunlight causes the whisky to lighten in colour 2.
 Sunlight will fade the label of the whisky, not what you want if you are a die-hard whisky collector.

 Storing unopened bottles

 As long as the seal has not been broken or tampered with, and you keep the bottle in a cool dry place as advised above.
 You'll then be able to keep an unopened bottle of whisky forever.

 Storing opened bottles

-Once the seal has been broken and a bottle has been opened the length of time the whisky within will maintain its original character will decrease.
-Once air gets into the bottle it starts to change the character of the whisky.
+Once the seal has been broken and a bottle has been opened, the length of time that the whisky within will maintain its original character will decrease.
+Once air gets into the bottle it starts to change the character of the whisky as it slowly oxidises.
 The more you drink from the bottle, the more air that is allowed to reach the whisky.
-This will speed up the rate of which the whisky loses its original character.
-Again we would advise that any opened bottle is kept in a cool, dry place, as this will at least reduce this deterioration in character.
-Opened and stored correctly you should be able to keep your whisky stored for several years, but the character may change.
+This will speed up the rate at which the whisky loses its original character.
+Your whisky may also begin to evaporate so be sure to drink up once you open your bottle if you want to get the most bang for your buck!

 If you have consumed over half of a bottle of whisky, it might be an idea to fill the remaining liquid into a decanter or a smaller bottle.
 This will help to slow down the oxidation of the dram as there will be less oxygen in this new, smaller container.